victorsclui/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Transform-Node.md

 | To      | Dropdown | Object, View, World, Tangent, Absolute World | Selects the space to convert to |

 ## World and Absolute World
-The **World** and **Absolute World** space options are for transforming the coordinate space of [Position](Position-Node.md) values.
-The **World** space option converts position values using the Scriptable Render Pipeline default world space.
-The **Absolute World** space option converts position values using absolute world space in all Scriptable Render Pipelines.
+Use the **World** and **Absolute World** space options to transform the coordinate space of [position](Position-Node.md) values.
+The **World** space option uses the Scriptable Render Pipeline default world space to convert position values.
+The **Absolute World** space option uses absolute world space to convert position values in all Scriptable Render Pipelines.

-If you are using the **Transform Node** to convert coordinate spaces that are not position, it is reccommended to use the **World** space option.
-Using **Absolute World** on values not representing position may result in unexpected behavior.
+If you use the **Transform Node** to convert coordinate spaces that are not for position values, Unity recommends that you use the **World** space option.
+Using **Absolute World** on values that do not represent position might result in unexpected behavior.

 ## Generated Code Example